 If you’re experiencing sneezing, a runny nose, itchy or watery eyes and congestion, your primary care doctor can typically suggest over-the-counter remedies, which includes nasal steroids, eye drops, antihistamines or salt-water rinses for the nose.

-“If that doesn’t help, your doctor may recommend a prescription nose spray like Flonase or Nasonex for symptom relief.
+If that doesn’t help, your doctor may recommend a prescription antihistamine nose spray for symptom relief.

-As for why some people suffer from allergies like cedar more than others, Dr. Leath says it’s mostly related to “genetics.”
-“You may be genetically prone to getting allergies, but you also need to be living in a high-allergy environment, typically, in order for you to develop a problem,” says Dr. Leath.
+As for why some people suffer from allergies like cedar more than others, it’s mostly related to genetics.
+You may be genetically prone to getting allergies, but you also need to be living in a high-allergy environment, typically, in order for you to develop a problem.